 This post is also available in: Español (Spanish)

 Furthermore, leaves are dark green, compound, pinnate, with 6–8 pairs of leaflets, opposite or sub-opposite, having a prominent midrib with a leafy wing, 6–8 inches long overall; leaflets are linear oblong, 1 1/2–5 x 1/2–1 inches.
-The leaf arrangement resembles that of a fern, hence its commmon name.
+The leaf arrangement resembles that of a fern, hence its common name: Japanese fern tree.